swang308/fragments/README.md

 .env
 ```
 6. Create a `src/auth.js`, it will do [OAuth2 Authorization Code Grant](https://developer.okta.com/blog/2018/04/10/oauth-authorization-code-grant-type).
 Use the process.env global to access our environment variables:
-> we first need to configure the Auth client with our User Pool details, and provide a way to get the authenticated user's info.
+> NOTE: We first need to configure the Auth client with our User Pool details, and provide a way to get the authenticated user's info.
 ```js
 // src/auth.js